Serrata del Maggior Consiglio: Following events

 The Act was ratified in September 1298, and again in 1299.
 Its approval caused unrest among the people's party, which eventually led to Marin Bocconio's 1300 attempted coup.
 The failure of his conspiracy triggered the approval of a new provision (22 March 1300), which raised the threshold for the admission of upstart candidates by the Council of Forty (requiring 20 votes instead of the former 12 needed for election).

 A second wave of limitations occurred in 1307.
 This led to another attempted coup (1310), on behalf of a faction led by Bajamonte Tiepolo.
 The conspiracy was averted by the Doge Pietro Gradenigo.
 As a reaction to the conspiracy, the government instituted a new special court—that is, the Council of Ten, whose purpose was that of dealing with crimes against the constitution of the State.

 In 1315, the process of compiling lists of candidates was formalized thanks to the creation of the Golden Book (Libro d'Oro): namely, a demographic registry that included the names of all the eligible candidates aged 18 or above.
 The creation of the Golden Book was followed by the enactment of even stricter rules against up-starters (homini novi).

 The final lockout occurred in 1319.
 The election of new candidates was ultimately abolished and the status of Councillor became automatic for all male patricians aged 25 or above.
 An exception was made every year for 30 young patricians, randomly chosen on the day of Saint Barbara, who were allowed to join at the age of 20.
 Since then, the Great Council positions remained hereditary.
 Eventually, this led to the dismissal of the obsolete people's assembly (Concio) in 1423.

 Effects

-According to Diego Puga and Daniel Trefler, the Serrata del Maggior Consiglio (which parliamentary participation hereditary) lead to barriers to participation in the most profitable aspects of long-distance trade.
+According to Diego Puga and Daniel Trefler, the Serrata del Maggior Consiglio (which made parliamentary participation hereditary) led to barriers to participation in the most profitable aspects of long-distance trade.
 This diminished the ability of members outside the hereditary aristocracy from participating in political decisions and in economic processes such as the colleganza.
-This stratification in political and economic power led to a fundamental shift from political openness, economic competitiveness, and social mobility and lead to political closure, extreme economic inequality, and social stratification and stiffness.
+This stratification in political and economic power led to a fundamental shift from political openness, economic competitiveness, and social mobility and led to political closure, extreme economic inequality, and social stratification and stiffness.